-Jammu and Kashmir High Schools set to open today after three weeks
+Jammu and Kashmir High schools open today after three weeks

-Srinagar, Aug 28: Jammu and Kashmir High Schools which have remained shut since the Union Government repealed Article 370 are set to open today.
-The high schools will be opened in the areas where the restrictions have been relaxed.
+Srinagar, Aug 28: Jammu and Kashmir High Schools which have remained shut since the Union Government repealed Article 370 opened today.
+The high schools were opened in the areas where the restrictions have been relaxed.
+Officials said high schools reopened this morning.
+However, limited staff presence was seen in schools.

 After the Centre's August 5 decision to scrap Jammu and Kashmir 's special status, the government had deployed security forces in large numbers to prevent any untoward incident and restrictions were in place.